Tennis Elbow- 4 Critical Factors That You Must Know to Become Painfree

 There are a number of treatments that have been used on tennis elbow, and there have been many clinical trials and reviews analysing the effects of these treatments.
 Following is a brief summary of the most popular treatments and their effectiveness based on current available evidence.

 CORTICOSTEROID INJECTIONS (CSI)

 In some cases corticosteroid injections can be used to decrease pain and increase function in patients diagnosed with tennis elbow.
 The process is usually performed by your general practitioner and involves an injection containing a local anaesthetic and an anti-inflammatory agent.
 The injection is administered into the muscle tendon over the outside aspect or the elbow.
 Evidence shows that CSI can be beneficial to reduce pain and increase function, therefore allowing for optimal rehabilitation.
-CSI are usually a short-term solution for a more persistent condition and occasionally more then one injection is required.
+CSI are usually a short-term solution for a more persistent condition and occasionally more then one injection is required ( Barr et al, 2009).

 Evidence suggests that their effect does not usually last more than 3-4months.

 The elbow brace is used to reduce the loading forces on the elbow joint and are applied just below the elbow.
 By reducing the load through the elbow there is less tension on the muscles and therefore can reduce pain and subsequently increase function.
-Evidence shows that bracing can be effective in helping people return to daily activities such as cooking, cleaning and lifting, possibly allowing you to return to work.
-However, it is important to understand that as well as decreasing the stress on the injured muscle fibres it is also important to increase strength and endurance of these muscles, and long term use of a brace has been found to reduce strength and muscle endurance.
+Bracing may be effective in helping people return to daily activities such as cooking, cleaning and lifting, possibly allowing you to return to work.
+However, it is important to understand that as well as decreasing the stress on the injured muscle fibres it is also paramount to increase strength and endurance of these muscles, and long term use of a brace has been found to reduce strength and muscle endurance.